 Players who try to take the legal way out of forced amateurism – Maurice Clarett, Mike Williams, Terrelle Pryor – were forced to skip draft dates.
 They also undoubtedly signed smaller contracts than if they ‘made it’ to the draft uninjured.

 Athletes are Underpaid: Summing it all Up

-So, the next time you think that athletes are overpaid, I hope you think back to this article.
+The next time you hear that athletes are overpaid, think back to this article.